 The SBML Test Suite is a conformance testing system.
 It allows developers and users to test the degree and correctness of the SBML support provided in a software package.
-The test files are platform-independent and can be used on any OS.
+The tests are syntactic and semantic in nature.

 Components and facilities

 The current SBML Test Suite consists of the following components:

 - A collection of SBML models, together with expected results, that can be used to test interpretation of SBML files.
 There are 3 sets of tests: semantic (for deterministic simulation behavior), stochastic (for stochastic simulation behavior), and syntactic (for basic parsing).
 The sets of test cases can be downloaded separately as complete archives.

 - The SBML Test Runner, a standalone application that can be used to run an application against the collection of semantic test cases, and report successes and failures.